llvm/llvm-project/clang/docs/analyzer/checkers.rst

    scanf("%d", &x);
    if (x<1)
      return;
    int vla[x]; // no-warning.
-The analyzer can prove that the x can only be positive.
+The analyzer can prove that x must be positive.
  }